Skip to main content

 x402 requests enforce a maximum of 10 results per search.
 If you need more, use the API key flow with a paid plan.

-Any EVM-compatible wallet that can sign EIP-712 typed data on Base.
-The x402 SDK supports viem, ethers, and Coinbase Wallet signers.
-For AI agents, Coinbase Agentic Wallets offer TEE-isolated key management so your agent never handles raw private keys directly.
+Any EVM-compatible wallet that can sign EIP-712 typed data on Base, or a Solana wallet supported by the x402 SVM client for solana:5eykt4UsFv8P8NJdTREpY1vzqKqZKvdp.
+The x402 SDK supports viem, ethers, Coinbase Wallet signers, and Solana SVM signers.
+For EVM-based AI agents, Coinbase Agentic Wallets offer TEE-isolated key management so your agent never handles raw private keys directly.

 Resources